1.1 Transitions: 14th Century Art in Europe

 Giotto earned further accolades and won major commissions during his career.
 One of the most important was the Arena (Scrovegni) Chapel, painted using the fresco technique, which mixes pigment with plaster that adheres directly to the wall.

-What details remind you of the realism lauded by Vasari?
+What details in this series of frescoes remind you of the realism lauded by Vasari?

 Small Scale Art